matrix1001/capslock-plus-plus/README.md

 | tab | tab script |
 | t | google translate |

 By the way, you may want to `suspend` | `restart` the script when you play games.
-Press `Ctrl + Esc` will help.
+Press `Alt + Esc` will help.
 And its icon will change.

 ## Translation